MrGarrettSmith/Batch-Scripts-for-Windows/README.md

-# Scripts for Windows
+# Batch Scripts for Windows
-Helpful scripts to optimize, declutter, configure settings and batch install programs in Windows!
+Helpful batch scripts to optimize, declutter, configure settings and batch install programs in Windows!

 **Note:** *These scripts may need to be modified to suit specific needs.
 These were all created and tested on Windows 10.*